TheELNConsortium/any2eln/README.md

 For a more verbose output, add ``DEV=1`` to your execution environment.

-You can configure a different target server with the ``LABFOLDER_SERVER`` env var (default value is "labfolder.labforward.app").
+You can configure a different target server with the ``LABFOLDER_SERVER`` env var (default value is "eln.labfolder.com").

 ## Caveats